- Best available of the regular hotel accommodation in Paro and Thimphu.

-- All camping gear, including two-person sleeping tents with floors and fly; dinning tent, kitchen tent, toilet tents, dining tables, chairs, pillows and mattresses
+- All camping gear, including two-person sleeping tents with floors and fly; dining tent, kitchen tent, toilet tents, dining tables, chairs, pillows and mattresses.

 Cost Does Not Include

 - Travel Insurance.

 - Expenses of personal nature like drinks, tip, telephone, laundry etc.

 - Extra expenses due to nature or unforeseen events such as flight cancellation, road blockade, no show etc.